7 Ways Technology Helps Family Caregivers

-In addition to searching for information on medical problems, treatments and drugs, many go online to read about the personal experiences others have had with certain health conditions — as a way to understand more about their loved one’s health or even a condition they’re dealing with themselves.
+In addition to searching for information on medical drugs, problems and treatments, many go online to read about the personal experiences others have had with certain health conditions — as a way to understand more about their parent or senior loved one’s health or even a condition they’re dealing with themselves.

 But what other forms of technology are caregivers using?
-And how do seniors benefit from the latest technology?
+How do seniors benefit from the latest trends?

 GPS trackers can attach to clothing or be worn on the wrist and tell the caregiver a senior’s exact location.
-Some can even be set to alert a family caregiver, via phone, text or email, when a loved one goes outside of a certain geographical area.
+Some can even be set to alert a family caregiver, via email, phone or text, when a loved one goes outside of a certain geographical area.

-Think Medic Alert— the person wearing the PERS can press a button to contact a call center in the case of an emergency.
+Think Medic Alert or Medical Guardian — the person wearing the PERS can press a button to contact a call center in the case of an emergency.
 Most can be worn only inside the home, but some allow the wearer to go mobile.

 Sensor-based home monitoring systems can alert a family caregiver of an emergency or when something unusual has happened.
 For example, if a senior has not left the bathroom for an extended period of time, it could mean he or she has fallen.

-Do you have experience with family caregiving technology?
+Are you a family caregiver who has experience with other caregiving technology?
 What tools do you recommend?
-We’d love to hear your opinions and comments below.
+We’d love to hear your thoughts in the comments below.